Vlad-Radz/data-engineering-inverted-index/README.md

 How to connect to S3 from local?
 So that it also works from Docker and EMR notebook? --> boto not needed.
 Bucket needs to made public

 ## Results:

+This is the current output of the `pyspark` application:

 ```
 ('eyebrow', ['vocab.nytimes.txt', 'vocab.enron.txt'])